Chapter 1:

 “Save your ammo,” Reina called out, sliding to a halt beside them.
 “Modern weapons won’t touch them.
 Watch and learn.”

-Standing tall, she raised it to her lips.
+Standing tall, she raised the device to her lips.

-“Tachibana Reina,” she said quietly, her voice steady as ritual.
+“Tachibana Reina,” she murmured, calm and precise.
 “Codename Tempesta.
 Engaging target.”

 The mist shrieked without sound and surged forward.

-The first note cracked the air like glass under pressure, and the world itself seemed to remember something older than electricity.
+The first note shattered the air like glass under pressure.

-Two runic sigils flared in her eyes—circles of pale light, revolving like twin halos as the D-Mic’s runes awakened, glowing in bright cerulean as they aligned with her voice’s pitch.
+Two runic sigils awakened in her eyes — circles of pale light, revolving like twin halos as the D-Mic awakened, glowing in bright cerulean as they were perfectly in tune with her pitch.

 “Ars Aria: Fulminare Cantus.”

-Bolts descended from nowhere, not from clouds but from the very shape of her melody—lines of light that bent midair like staves written across the night.
+Bolts descended, not from clouds, but from the shape of her melody itself.
+Arcs of light bent midair like musical staves drawn across the night sky.
+Each strike left shimmering afterimages that hung for half a second before fading.

-The mist creatures convulsed, their red eyes bursting into sprays of black vapor and fragments of burning glyphs that drifted upward before dissolving.
+The mist convulsed, red eyes bursting one by one into sprays of black vapor that drifted upward before dissolving into silence.

 Reina lifted one hand, fingers poised like a gun, and squeezed the trigger of her imagination.